muskox/docs/environment-variables.md

 Instead of defining database details or API keys in the `wp-config.php` we use environment variables.
 This means important details can be kept out of the source control with the added benefit of allowing each team member to define their own setup.

 To get started lets copy the `.env.example` to `.env`.
-We'll focus on the top section for now as the rest is covered under there own specific sections.
+We'll focus on the top section for now as the rest is covered under their own specific sections.
 First lets start with database details:

 ```
 DB_NAME=suzie